MinecraftForge/Documentation/docs/concepts/lifecycle.md

 !!! warning
     The lifecycle events are fired in parallel: All mods will concurrently receive the same event.

-    Mods *must* take care to be thread-safe, like when calling other mods' API's or accessing vanilla systems.
+    Mods *must* take care to be thread-safe, like when calling other mods' APIs or accessing vanilla systems.
 Defer code for later execution using the `DeferredWorkQueue` class.

 Registry Events
 ---------------